tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 With this, you can also access this information on the Tidal Accelerator platform from `https://my_workspace.tidal.cloud/servers/your_server_id/process-stats`

 {% include image.html file="process_stats.png" %}

+#### Capture CPU Utilization Time Series Data

+To capture point-in-time CPU utilization data, you can use the `--cpu-utilization-only-value` and `--cpu-utilization-timeout` flags.
+When run this way, machine stats will capture the current CPU utilization of the machine.

+    $ machine-stats --cpu-utilization-only-value --cpu-utilization-timeout 1

+You can use the `-m` switch along with `tidal request` to upload the result to Tidal Accelerator.

+    $ machine-stats --cpu-utilization-only-value --cpu-utilization-timeout 1 -m | tidal request -X POST /api/v1/measurements/import

+When run in a cron job (as outlined in the following section), it's possible to use machine stats to continuously capture CPU utilization data for a given server over time.

 #### Run Machine Stats on a Cron Job